 Inside, the church has marble pillars, opulent altars and beautiful frescoes.

-You can take an elevator to the dome, which allows you to inspect the frescoes up close, then take in excellent views of the city.
+You can take an elevator to the dome, where you can inspect the frescoes up close, then take in excellent views of the city.
 You can book a visit to the Panoramic Terrace here.

 Karlskirche is recognised as one of the most outstanding concert venues in Vienna.
 One of the best ways to get a peek inside is by attending the Mozart & Vivaldi concerts performed on period instruments by the famous Orchestra 1756.